 There’s nothing better than a big bowl of pasta, cheesy recipes and dashes of oregano.
 Try a few of our very favorite Italian dishes and see for yourself:

-- 1 lb. breakfast sausage (if you like it a little spicier, you can use hot breakfast sausage)
+- 1 pound Italian sausage (if you like it a little spicier, you can use hot Italian sausage)

 - 1 onion finely chopped

 - 1 tablespoon dried basil